Leading Sports Governance

 "I liked the interactivity of the group and the comments participants provided which really emphasised the course material.
 Rowland mixed up the presentation material well."

 "So pleased to have been involved.
 Hopefully will maintain some contact with other participants which is something I had not envisaged at outset as a possible outcome from an online course."

 Rowland Jack is the founder of I Trust Sport, a sports governance and compliance company dedicated to improving sports governance through collaboration.
 He supports federations, NGBs, sponsors and other organisations on a range of governance projects.
 From October 2015 to September 2016 Rowland worked in-house at UK Sport as a governance consultant helping to develop the Code for Sports Governance.
 Before taking on his roles in governance consultancy, he worked in sports marketing and communications for more than 10 years, including at six editions of the Olympic Games, summer and winter.
 Rowland started his career at Sport England, where he worked on the National Lottery funding programmes and managed the chief executive’s office.
 In 2018 he joined up with two other sports governance specialists to start a second consultancy company, Governance United Ltd.

 How to book

-To book your place, please send us an email with your name, organisation and the name and date of your preferred course as we can retain your details and maintain a reserve list.
+If you are interested in future courses, please send us an email with your name, organisation and the title and date of your preferred course as we can retain your details and maintain a reserve list.